KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates II -- Nash-Type Estimates

-\end{lemma} \begin{proof} Certainly it suffices to prove the upper bound on the RHS of \eqref{eq:HitEstimate} for both quantities on the LHS individually.
-For this, we begin with the second summation on the LHS, because the bound for the first summation on the LHS follows from the exact same calculation with the additional input from Lemma \ref{lemma:EllipticEstimateCpt} which we explain more precisely later.

-First, provided that all relevant heat kernels are time-homogeneous, it suffices to assume $S = 0$.
-Proving the first desired estimate then amounts to proving the following probabilistic inequality with some universal implied constant:
+\end{lemma} \begin{proof} Certainly it suffices to {obtain} the upper bound on the RHS of \eqref{eq:HitEstimate} for both quantities on the LHS individually.
+For this, we begin with the second summation on the LHS, because the bound for the first summation on the LHS follows from the exact same calculation with the additional input from Lemma \ref{lemma:EllipticEstimateCpt} that we explain more precisely later. {First, provided that all relevant heat kernels are time-homogeneous, it suffices to assume $S = 0$.
+Obtaining the first desired estimate then amounts to proving the following probabilistic inequality with a universal implied constant:}

-We establish the previous hitting-time upper bound applying the following argument via pathwise-coupling; it will serve presentationally convenient to define the following path-space events:
+We prove the previous hitting-time upper bound by applying the following argument via pathwise-coupling; it will serve presentationally convenient to define the following path-space events: